hungdv136/rio/README.md

 ## Introduction

-Rio is an open source declarative HTTP/gPRC mocking framework for unit and integration test in Golang
+Rio is a declarative HTTP mocking library for unit test in Golang and HTTP/gPRC mock server for integration test.
+Using the same framework for both kind of tests can easily share stub definition schema/code between developers and testers

+## Features

+- Simple and fluent API for unit test in Golang
+- DSL in YAML/JSON format for stub declarations
+- Can be deployed as mock server (HTTP and gRPC) for integration test
+- Supports persistent stubs to database with caching to improve performance
+- Flexible for matching request by method, URL params, headers, cookies and bodies
+- Dynamic response with go-template

 ## How it works